-Series LB and Series LX securities are offered to retail investors investing a minimum of \$500 (\$5,000 for Series LX).
-Investors in Series LX securities also want to receive a monthly cash flow of 5% per year.
+Series LB securities are offered to retail investors investing a minimum of \$500.

-Series LF and Series LF5 securities are offered to retail investors investing a minimum of \$500 (\$5,000 for Series LF5), who are enrolled in the LBC Private Banking sponsored fee-for-service program.
-Investors in Series LF5 securities also want to receive a monthly cash flow of 5% per year.
+Series LF securities are offered to retail investors investing a minimum of \$500, who are enrolled in the LBC Private Banking sponsored fee-for-service program.

-Series LW and Series LW5 securities are offered through our Preferred Pricing Program to certain high net worth investors who invest a minimum of \$100,000.
-Investors in Series LW5 securities also want to receive a monthly cash flow of 5% per year.
+Series LW securities are offered through our Preferred Pricing Program to certain high net worth investors who invest a minimum of \$100,000.

 Effective June 1, 2022, an investor may purchase the Fund under a sales charge purchase option and a no-load purchase option.
 Not all purchase options are available under each series of the Fund.
 The sales charge under the sales charge purchase option is negotiated by the investor with their dealer.
 Securities purchased before June 1, 2022, under the redemption charge purchase option and low-load 3 purchase option (collectively the "deferred sales charge purchase options") may continue to be held in investor accounts.
-Investors may switch from securities of a Mackenzie fund previously purchased under these deferred sales charge purchase option, until such time as the redemption schedule has expired.
+Investors may switch from securities of a Mackenzie fund previously purchased under these deferred sales charge purchase options to securities of other Mackenzie funds, under the same purchase option, until such time as the redemption schedule has expired.
 For further details, please refer to the Fund's Simplified Prospectus and Fund Facts.